 Published On: May 2, 2017

 Do you know what predictive analytics is?
 You probably do, but if not, it's a process for breaking down vast amounts of data and science to predict which marketing actions have a high probability to succeed and which are likely to fail.
 It seems complicated and a bit overwhelming.
 Let’s face it, we’re not all data scientists.

 Enter...predictive marketing.
 It helps make the analytics derived about prospects simple to understand so B2B marketers can use it more effectively.
 It moves complicated marketing theories into practice by leveraging technology to look at your past success as a foundation to predict future opportunities.
 Depending on the situation, we are seeing immediate impact in our client campaigns especially in the area of predictive lead scoring and segmentation.

-Predictive marketing analyzes internal data (e.g., CRM, marketing automation, etc.) and external (e.g., blogs, websites, social media channels, etc.) sources and applies modern data science to questions such as:
+Predictive marketing analyzes internal data (e.g., CRM, marketing automation, etc.) and external (e.g., blogs, websites, social channels, etc.) sources and applies modern data science to questions such as: